sourcegraph/handbook/content/ce/engaging-other-teams.md

 ### Resolution

-Even when engineering is helping, you own the work and it is your job to reach resolution as outlined in our [workflow](https://about.sourcegraph.com/handbook/ce/support-workflow).
+Even when engineering is helping, you are accountable for the work and it is your job to reach resolution as outlined in our [workflow](https://about.sourcegraph.com/handbook/ce/support-workflow).

 ## And sometimes, we need help from teams outside of engineering ...